johnkerl/miller/docs/src/reference-main-arrays.md

 ## Out-of-bounds indexing

-Somewhat imitating Python, out-of-bounds index accesses are [absent](reference-main-null-data.md), but out-of-bounds slice accesses result in trimming the indices, resulting in a short array or even the empty array:
+Out-of-bounds index accesses are [absent](reference-main-null-data.md), but out-of-bounds slice accesses result in trimming the indices, resulting in a short array or even the empty array.
+(This behavior intentionally imitates Python.)

 <pre class="pre-highlight-in-pair">
 <b>mlr -n put '</b>